aniruddhanath/jquery-crotator/README.md

 jQuery - Crotator
 =================

 This is a [jQuery](http://www.jquery.com) plugin for creating a **Content Slider / Content Rotator** in any webpage.
 This plugin converts the children inside any specified element of a page into a Slider.
-User can define array of timeline according to which the contents will be synced.
-CSS animations can also be included with this plugin.
+User can define array of timeline according to which the slider will be synced.
+CSS animations can be used with this plugin to enhance the contents visually.

 ### [Demo](http://aniruddhanath.herokuapp.com/projects/jquery-crotator)